SvenPfiffner/AutoEdit/GETTING_STARTED.md

 Your terminal will show a local URL (usually `http://localhost:8501`).
 Open that in your browser, and you're in!

 **First launch will be slow** because AutoEdit needs to download the AI models (~20GB).
+You can always check on the progress by looking at your terminal.
 Grab a coffee—it's worth the wait.

----

 ## Using AutoEdit: The Basics

-Once the app loads, you'll see a clean interface with a few key areas:
+Once the app loads, you'll see an interface with a few key areas:

 ### 1. **Upload Your Image**